getporter/porter/docs/content/examining-bundles.md

 `porter explain` can be used with a published bundle, as show above, or with a local bundle.
 The command even works with bundles that were not built with Porter, through the use of the `--cnab-file` flag.
 For all the options, run the command `porter explain --help`.

+If you would like to see the invocation images and/or the images the bundle will use, see the [inspect](/inspect-bundle) command.